 The Certified Canine Rehabilitation Practitioner (CCRP) programme is a collaborative project between the University of Veterinary Medicine Vienna and the University of Tennessee.
 The course curriculum follows the training programme of the Canine Rehabilitation Certificate Program at the University of Tennessee.
 The course is therefore regarded as an international training programme that concludes with official University of Tennessee certification as a Certified Canine Rehabilitation Practitioner.
-Participants who have successfully completed the entire curriculum are also awarded a certificate and title as “akademische Expertin/akademischer Experte für veterinärmedizinische Physikalische Medizin und Rehabilitation für Hunde” (Academic Expert in Veterinary Physical Medicine and Rehabilitation for Dogs) in accordance with Section 58(2) Universities Act 2002.
+Participants who have successfully completed the entire curriculum are also awarded a certificate and title as “Akademische Expertin/akademischer Experte für veterinärmedizinische Physikalische Medizin und Rehabilitation für Hunde” (Academic Expert in Veterinary Physical Medicine and Rehabilitation for Dogs) in accordance with § 87a (1) of the Austrian Universities Act (Universitätsgesetz).

 The Certified Canine Rehabilitation Practitioner (CCRP) programme is aimed at the following target groups:

 - persons with a degree in veterinary medicine

 - students of veterinary medicine studying in at least the 10th semester